mmacari7/Just_Wave/readme.md

 To use the production version of the program first make sure the dist folder contains `index.html` and `bundle.js`.

-If this folder does not exist, or modifications were made to the program were made, run `npm run build` and the webpack will compile the build and output/update `index.html` and `bundle.js` into the dist folder.
+If this folder does not exist, or modifications were made to the program were made that you want to test, run `npm run build` and the webpack will compile the build and output/update `index.html` and `bundle.js` into the dist folder.

 Then simply run `npm run server` and the dist files will be served by express on localhost:3000.
 Both the API, and the Client in this case will be running on localhost:3000.